Geoffrey87/MyProjects/LegisTrack/README.md

 Government Simulator is a web application designed to simulate the process of proposing, voting on, and passing laws within a legislative system.
 Users can create political parties, propose laws, and generate simulated votes based on predefined rules.
 The application provides an interactive experience that models real-world government decision-making.

+The simulator works like this: after clicking "Let’s get started," we are redirected to a page showing the current Portuguese government (currently in a caretaker status).
+From there, we can edit, create, or delete any political party.
+Next, we can propose laws, which must always be associated with a party, and then generate the votes.
+The party proposing the law will always vote in favor, but to make things a bit more unpredictable, the remaining votes are randomly assigned between abstention, in favor, or against.
+Just like in real life, once a law is created and voted on, it can no longer be edited.

 ## Features

 - **User Identification**: Generates a unique user ID stored in `localStorage` and `sessionStorage`.